 Another useful method to assess the relative inefficiencies of meat production is to look at the Feed Conversion Ratios (FCR).

 The FCR is a measure of the amount of feed crops needed to produce a unit of meat.
 Not surprisingly the research in this area comes up with a wide variation in the numbers.
 This is due to the diversity of breeds, environments, and feeding practices.
 The numbers in the table below are for crop-fed farmed animals which, even in Australia represents the majority of meat produced.
 Note there are two figures, the first based on live weight and second on edible weight.
 In America, 99% of meat comes from factory farmed animals whose feed must be obtained from purpose grown crops.
-These numbers show how much more food chickens, pigs and cattle consume than they produce.
+These numbers show how much more food chickens, pigs and cattle consume than they produce in the form of meat.
 Typical animal feed crops are corn, soy, and wheat.
-Grass fed meat, discussed separately, has different, but equally serious environmental concerns.
-The following summary data is presented in “A Well Fed World.
-Click here to learn more about the significance of feed conversion ratios.
+Grass fed meat, discussed separately, has different, but similar environmental concerns.
+The following summary data from multiple studies is presented on the web site for “A Well Fed World”.
+Click here to review the details and learn more about the significance of feed conversion ratios.

-Adding further weight to this are recent studies using more comprehensive evaluation methods.
+Other studies have been published using more comprehensive evaluation methods.
 These show that even the high-end of commonly cited FCRs are highly conservative.
 One example is the thesis6 that calculates the phytomass (plant biomass) energy that goes into animal production versus how much energy comes out in the form of animal sourced foods.
-Such studies are more accurate and comprehensive as they include other factors, including waste and animals that are culled or die, among others.
-Click here to read Chalmers University’s thesis on Turnover of Biomass in the Global Food System.
+Such studies are more accurate and comprehensive as they include other factors, including waste and animals that are culled or die, among other things.
+Read the Chalmers University’s thesis on Turnover of Biomass in the Global Food System here.

 - 75% of all agricultural land is used for animal production.